hupratt/chirpy/_posts/2025-10-18-chirpy-on-k8s.md

 myfs-data0
 ```

+### The deployment

-We can now create the actual blog itself i.e. the docker-secret, the wildcard certificate, the deployment and the ingress
+Now that all the planets are aligned we can trigger the kubernetes deployment and ingress.
+The blog is comprised of a docker-secret, the wildcard certificate, the deployment and the ingress:

 ```bash
 kubectl create namespace chirpy